Retargeting platforms give companies a second chance at converting a customer when an initial interaction doesn’t produce a sale.

 With Google retargeting ads, you can make sure your content shows up when people are searching for products similar to yours online.
 You’ll also be able to create comprehensive customized campaigns, tailored to your audience’s preferences.

-How does Google Ads retargeting work?
+How do Google Ads retargeting work?

 Similar to other top ad retargeting companies, Google uses a piece of dedicated code to track which people visit your website.

 You’ll need to install this pixel within your website so you can collect information about customers on your website and create custom lists of people to target.

 There are a number of “campaign types” for retargeting ads on Google, including